 "I loved the ritual of getting to the barn and taking care of my horse, but it's kind of an isolating sport," she told The Cut.
 "I just had a pull towards wanting some deeper connection with other people or wanting to experience something more emotional than what I was doing."

 That sentence explains everything that came after.
-She couldn't get there by being herself.
-She'd tried that, and all she could manage was mental preparation to raise her hand.
+She couldn't get there by being herself — she'd spent years trying.

 So she found a loophole.